 The areas originally classified as shelterbelts were planted by the Peterborough Development Corporation in the 1970's and 80's as part of the landscape master plan.
-As time has passed the function of this planting has shifted and today the title of Urban Woodlands is more appropriate.
+As time has passed the function of this planting has shifted and today the title of Urban Woods is more appropriate.
 These woodlands cover a total area of 250 hectares and have approximately 400 miles of boundary alongside roads, residential, commercial and industrial premises.

-These trees are a mix of planted natives, those naturalised and shrub species that are characteristic of a woodland setting.
-The mix is predominantly made up of fast growing species which continue to mature.
+These trees are a mix of natives, those naturalised and shrub species that provide woodland like settings.
+The mix is predominantly made up of fast growing species which are now maturing.
 Components of the Peterborough Development Corporation management plans were implemented, but the time has come for a new management plan to direct operations in the light of the current urban woodland content and condition in 2012.
 Such a revision would support an application to the Forestry Commission under the English Woodland Grant Scheme.

-Limited active management is now badly affecting these urban woodlands, their quality and ability to fulfil two of their intended functions, notably to act as visual and sound deadening barriers.
+Limited active management is now badly affecting these urban woods, their quality and ability to fulfil two of their intended functions, notably to act as visual and sound deadening barriers.
 Neglected woodlands become difficult to manage in a sensitive or cost effective manner.